 The Soup Nazi

 Another very popular spot is Soup Kitchen International.
 This shop and it’s owner, Al Yeganeh, were the inspiration for the Soup Nazi episode.
 The shop is located at 259-A 55th Street in midtown Manhattan.
-The shop itself was not featured in the episode, as a shop on the CBS backlot was used.
+The shop itself was not featured in the episode, as a set on the CBS backlot was used.
 However, due to the fame of the episode, it is a very popular spot for fans of the show.

 The Nexus of the Universe